Exercise-neurogenesis-brain function

 How Exercise Promotes Neurogenesis and Improves Brain Function

-Studies have found that exercise increases the production of brain-derived neurotrophic factor (BDNF), a protein that is important for the growth and survival of neurons.
-BDNF helps to support the development of new neurons and their connections with other neurons.
+Studies have shown that regular exercise increases production of brain-derived neurotrophic factor (BDNF), a protein that supports the growth and survival of neurons.
+BDNF helps new neurons connect with existing ones, much like building new bridges between brain cells.
+By promoting this connection-making process, exercise can improve cognitive function in both children and adults.

 Exercise is a great way to promote neurogenesis and improve brain function.